bcoles/kasld/docs/testing.md

     tests/fuzz/corpus/capture_result/        # run the parser fuzzer
 ```

-libFuzzer harnesses (with AddressSanitizer + UndefinedBehaviorSanitizer)
+Every harness is built with AddressSanitizer and UndefinedBehaviorSanitizer.
-for the five pure string→struct parsers the orchestrator runs against
+Five cover the pure string→struct parsers the orchestrator runs against
-attacker-influenced input — `parse_hex`, `capture_result`, `capture_scalar`,
+attacker-influenced input: `parse_hex`, `capture_result`, `capture_scalar`,
-`parse_meta`, `parse_disposition` — plus `fuzz_btf`, which walks the binary BTF
+`parse_meta` and `parse_disposition`. `fuzz_btf` walks the binary BTF type info
-type info in `btf_facts.c` (kernel-provided input rather than an
+in `btf_facts.c` — kernel-provided input rather than an attacker surface, but
-attacker surface, but the most intricate binary parser in the tree), and
+the most intricate binary parser in the tree. `fuzz_render` drives the report
-`fuzz_render`, which drives the report model built from a resolved engine state
-the way a format reads it.
+model built from a resolved engine state the way a format reads it.
 The Makefile
 globs `tests/fuzz/fuzz_*.c`, so a new harness needs no target.
 See
 `tests/fuzz/README.md` for the contract details and crash-reproduction workflow.